Mohali explosion: Five arrested, police say nexus between Babbar Khalsa, ISI | Law-Order

 One of the three people who carried out the attack is Charath Singh, who is also a resident of Tarn Taran.

-However, the three suspects who carried out the attack are yet to be arrested, said DGP.
-The DGP said Tarn Taran resident Nishan Singh, an accused in the case, is already under the custody of the Faridkot police in some other case.
-He will be arrested in this case too, he said.
+However, the three suspects who carried out the attack are yet to be arrested, said the DGP.

-The DGP said Nishan Singh provided shelter, arranged shelter through his friends and known people and retrieved the RPG and handed over to those people who carried out the attack.

 Nishan Singh is key conspirator Lakhbir’s main associate.
 He was arrested by the Faridkot police a few days ago, he said.

-The DGP said Nishan Singh provided shelter to the accused who carried out the attack.
+The DGP said Nishan Singh provided shelter, arranged shelter through his friends, retrieved the RPG and handed it over to those people who carried out the attack.

-''Besides, Kanwar Baath and Baljit Kaur are contacts of Nishan Singh,'' he said while giving details.
+''Besides, Kanwar Bath and Baljit Kaur are contacts of Nishan Singh,'' he said while giving details.

+Anant Deep is a brother-in-law of Nishan Singh and used to assist in providing logistic support, he said.

 ''Their local contact in Mohali was Jagdeep Kang.
 He provided the local logistic support.
 Charath Singh and Jagdeep Singh Kang visited the area during the day time on May 9,'' he said.

-''Finally, Charath Singh and two more who had come from outside executed the incident,'' said the DGP.
+''Finally, Charath Singh and two more who had come from outside executed the attack,'' said the DGP.

+The DGP said the Punjab Police have been on manhunt to arrest Charathn Singh, who is serving life sentence in a murder case and is out on parole.
+They are also searching for his two accomplices.

+Asked from where did the three get the training to fire the RPG, the DGP quipped, ''Look, these days many things are available on the YouTube, that is the flip side of technology.''
+Asked if any connection of Gurpatwant Singh Pannun of the Sikhs for Justice came to the fore, he replied, ''See, anything happening in Punjab, Himachal, Pannun takes credit of everything, so I will not say anything on that.
+The thing is that it is some terror organisations and some gangsters, they have done it''.

 His name came up when a terror plot was foiled recently with the arrest of four suspected Pakistan-linked terrorists in Haryana's Karnal.